johnwatson484/azure-devops-templates/README.md

 ## build.yaml

-Build and package containerised Node.js or .NET applications.
+Build and package containerised applications.

 ### Pre-requisites
-- must be Node.js or one of the following .NET versions
+- must be static HTML, Node.js or one of the following .NET versions
   - .NET Core 3.1
   - .NET 6.0
-- must use semantic versioning in `package.json` for Node.js and `.csproj` for .NET
+- must use semantic versioning in `package.json` for Node.js `.csproj` for .NET or `VERSION` for HTML.
 - must have Dockerfile
 - if tests are to be run, `docker-compose.test.yaml` must exist to run tests with exit on complete
 - Azure DevOps must be setup with connections to GitHub